kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 If you have a draft pull request (and I always recommend starting with a draft!) then that is where I'd start asking questions about the approach, feedback on your current solution, etc. A draft pull request is like your writing drafts -- do you send them to your friends to read or an editor?
 Of course!
 So get feedback early in the process.

+## What to avoid

+I can't speak for all maintainers but I think it's safe to say that generally maintainers welcome quality contributions (of any kind!).

+When you don't ask questions you may end up going down a road that could lead to maintainbility or design issues you haven't fores

 ## Always Be Asking

 At some point, I'd be **surprised** if you didn't have a question about a new codebase.